alannapasco/OsmoCaseStudy/README.md

 There are a few significant test classes:
 - `test_atomicity.py` -> `test_queue.py`
 - `test_validations` -> first 4 tests test idempotency
-- `test_database.py` (tests duplicate detection)
+- `test_database.py` -> tests duplicate detection

-The atomicity unit tests tests successful and unsuccessful retries by mocking the queue and db and ensuring that each call to the respective element was called the correct expected number of times.
+The atomicity unit tests test successful and unsuccessful retries by mocking errors at different points of program flow and checking that the add/remove methods on the db and queue have been called the correct number of times.
 E.g if there is a failure on the first try and then success on the second, the rollback strategy section should only be called once.
-Then, the `test_queue.py` tests that clean up took place in the event of an error.
-Specifically, the tests for `remove()`.
+Then, the `test_queue.py`, specifically, the tests for `remove()`, tests that clean up took place in the event of an error.

 Tests for idempotency are found in both the `test_validations` and `test_database.py` classes.
+In `test_validations`:
 - `test_submit_formula_idempotent_key_success`: tests that 2 consecutive requests with the same idempotency key and formulas both return 200 success, and do NOT raise a `Conflict` error for the second duplicate request.
 - `test_submit_formula_valid_duplicate`: tests that 2 consecutive requests with different idempotency keys but the same formulas do correctly return a `Conflict` error on the second request.